The Literary London Journal, Volume 9 Number 2 (September 2011)

 <1> Alexander Baron’s Hackney novel, The Lowlife, is haunted by the Holocaust from the first page to the last.
 Some of Baron’s other novels touch on Jewish themes but most do not.
 Baron did not to want to be pigeonholed, saying that he ‘always had a personal rebellion against the idea of a separate Jewish identity’.
 He told Ken Worpole: ‘My father and both my grandfathers were free thinkers and so am I’.
 At the outset of his literary career Baron even changed his name from Alec Bernstein to Alexander Baron at the request of his publisher.
 According to Sean Longden’s introduction to Baron’s first novel, From the City, from the Plough, published in 1948, the name change was not a cover for anti-Semitism: ‘quite simply Bernstein didn’t fit comfortably on the spine.
 [Cape] told him to find a five letter name, and so Alexander Baron was born’.
 Maths is not my strong point but how come there are more letters in the new name than the old one?
 It is hard not to suspect that someone at Cape reckoned a novel about the ordinary soldiers’ experience of WWII would sell more comfortably without a Jewish name on the spine.
 And indeed From the City, from the Plough became a bestseller.

 <2> In a recent article in the New Statesman celebrating the republication of five of Baron’s novels, Ken Worpole aptly describes him as a ‘sapper and a mensch’.
 But, ironically, these two terms were not deemed to belong together in the immediate postwar period.
-The third volume in Baron’s WWII trilogy, With Hope, Farewell, about a Jewish fighter pilot, was actually greeted with disbelief by some reviewers when it was published in 1952.
+Baron’s With Hope, Farewell, about a Jewish fighter pilot, was actually greeted with disbelief by some reviewers when it was published in 1952.
 Andrew Whitehead points out on his webpage about Baron that the climax of the novel takes place after the war, when Mark Strong and his wife are caught up in fascist rally in Dalston, and Ruth suffers a miscarriage.
 Andrew Whitehead describes it as a ‘dispiriting novel’.
 And no wonder.
 As a teenager Baron had fought Mosley’s blackshirts in the Battle of Cable Street; he spent five years in the infantry fighting fascism; when he returned home, physically and psychologically shattered, he found Mosley’s supporters staging their postwar comeback in Ridley Road: his faith in humanity must have seriously miscarried for a while.

 <3> I don’t know how Baron felt about being asked to change his name but, rather like the Bronte sisters’ reluctance to assume ‘positively masculine’ noms de plume, which resulted in the androgynous Currer, Ellis and Acton Bell, perhaps Alec Bernstein chose Baron because it is not necessarily a Jewish surname, but it could be.
 It’s also not clear exactly why Baron decided to revisit Hackney and WWII a decade after his unsuccessful novel, With Hope, Farewell, but he told Ken Worpole: ‘I had to write a Jewish novel.
 I had to get something off my chest’.